meine-stadt-transparent/meine-stadt-transparent/Readme.md

 Finally, create a daily cronjob with the following.
 This will import changed objects from the oparl api and then notify the users.
 Also make sure that there is a cronjob for certbot.

 ```
-docker-compose run --rm django ./manage.py cron
+docker compose run --rm django ./manage.py cron
 ```

-You can execute all the other commands from this readme by prepending them with `docker-compose run --rm django` (or starting a shell in the container).
+You can execute all the other commands from this readme by prepending them with `docker compose run --rm django` (or starting a shell in the container).
 Note for advanced users: `.venv/bin/python` is configured as entrypoint.

 Next, have a look at [docs/Customization.md](docs/Customization.md).